MHovhannisian/HyperSearch/docs/module_unifiedmlp.rst

 .. toctree::

-:mod:`genericnn` — Generic interface to MLP modules
+:mod:`unifiedmlp` — Generic interface to MLP modules
 ===================================================

 The unified interface to multilayer perceptron implementations in Python.

 Quickstart:

 * Instantiate a class instance with an associated dataset ``X, Y``.
 * Run :mod:`set_iter_hypers` and :mod:`set_nn_hypers` to specify non-default hyperparameters of the neural network.